thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 {% include images-gallery.html imageCollection="notification-center" %}

 Additionally, the [ThingsBoard Mobile Application](/docs/mobile/){:target="_blank"} allows users to receive instant push notifications directly on their smartphone.
-This ensures that you will always be timely informed about any events in your IoT solution, no matter where you are.
+This ensures that you will always be promptly informed about any events in your IoT solution, no matter where you are.
 Follow [this guide](/docs/mobile/getting-started/){:target="_blank"} to learn how to install the ThingsBoard PE Mobile Application and set up push notifications delivery directly from ThingsBoard instance to your smartphone.

 ## Step 7.
 Assign device and dashboard to customer